rtCamp/docs.rtcamp.com/rtmedia/developer/reordering-media-tab-buddypress/index.markdown

 title: Reordering Media Tab in BuddyPress
 ---

-If you want to reorder the position of the `Media` tab in BuddyPress, use the following piece of code:
+If you want to reorder the position of the `Media` tab in BuddyPress, use the following piece of code in your theme's functions.php file: